socrata/odn-backend/README.md

 Memcached is available over [homebrew](http://brew.sh/).
 To install it, use `brew install memcached`.
-There are many options for running `memcached`.
-To see them all, use `brew info memcached`.
+There are many options for running `memcached` including the most direct: /usr/local/opt/memcached/bin/memcached To see them all, use `brew info memcached`

 #### Flushing the Cache